 The International Centre for Historical Research in Education is based within the department of Education, Practice and Society at UCL Institute of Education.
 We host a wide ranging programme of PhD supervision.
 Staff have developed a national and international reputation for excellence in supervising doctoral students and are available to supervise in a range of areas relating to the history of education.
 Postgraduate students make a vital contribution to a vibrant learning community that fosters critical enquiry in a supportive context.
 Those enrolled on the programme are encouraged to develop their work for presentations at regular seminars and publications in books and academic journals.
 The experience of studying at the Centre is enriched by focused training courses offered by the Institute of Education’s Doctoral School as well as access to a world class education library, rich educational archives and skilled archivists.
 Students can also participate in training offered by other UCL schools and other colleges in the Bloomsbury Postgradaute Skills Network.
 Previous students have gone onto pursue academic careers as well as those in teaching, research, policy and museum and archival work.

 Potential students are welcome to contact individual supervisors to discuss options regarding pursuing their research interests as a doctorate and you can see further information about the programme here.
-Possibilities of co-supervision with colleagues in UCL History Department also exist.
+Possibilities of co-supervision with colleagues in UCL History Department or UCL Geography also exist.
 Home or EU students are eligible to apply for AHRC funding via the London Arts and Humanities Partnership or ESRC funding via the UCL, Bloomsbury and East London Doctoral Training Partnership.
 The work of some of our current and recently completed students is profiled here.